Skip to main content

 DESCRIPTION OF THE STATISTICAL TOOLS AVAILABLE IN THE CLUB AREA

-Score Differential™ (SD) of rounds acceptable for handicap, from individual stroke play and calculated according to the definition in the Rules of Handicapping.
+• Score Differential™ (SD) of rounds acceptable for handicap, from individual stroke play and calculated according to the definition in the Rules of Handicapping.
+Note: Differential scores obtained in Four Ball are not considered.

 Note: In exceptional cases, the calculation can result in both up and down values for assessment.